geoign/TopoUSM/README.md

 Unlike conventional methods such as hillshade or slope, it highlights ridges and drops shadow on the valley.

 ## Requirement
-Python 3.6.1 with numpy and gdal modules.
+Python 3.6.1 or higher with numpy and gdal modules.

 ## Usage
 Detailed usage is included in the reference code.